weijiehiew/EGL314/README.md

 # **System Diagrams**

 ## **Communication of Hardware**
-The graph below shows the way our devices are communicating with each other.
-We have our laptop used for VNC for our Raspberry Pi 4 to take control of the GUI.
+The graph below shows the way our devices communicate with each other.
+We have our laptop used for VNC for the Raspberry Pi 4 to take control of our Graphical User-Interface.
 The Raspberry Pi sends audio out using the 3.5mm audio jack to our audio mixer which sends the signal out to our speakers.
 We then have a lighting console which is manually operated.

 Note that the lighting console is standalone for now.
 ```mermaid